sonali9696/InterviewBit/README.md

 # InterviewBit

 This repo contains my solutions to some of the questions on the website https://www.interviewbit.com.
+The link to my id is https://www.interviewbit.com/profile/sonali_agrawal.
 Please note that they do not contain main function and hence can't be directly run on any other IDE except on InterviewBit.

 Note: